| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 This isn't the most family-friendly resort, but kids love the waterslide.
 The kids' clubhouse is pretty deserted, and with good reason.

-The only kids here during my stay came from a local school.
-They had a blast on the waterslide in the far section of the quiet pool, but there’s not much else for kids on-site.
+Kids, though fiew they were, had a blast on the waterslide in the far section of the quiet pool, but there’s not much else for kids on-site.

-One parent remarked that the beach, while not the cleanest, is calm thanks to a rocky reef located a few hundred feet from shore.
+The beach, while not the cleanest, is calm thanks to a rocky reef located a few hundred feet from shore.
 However, the beaches in Bayahibe are equally calm -- and cleaner -- but more than an hour away.

 The lawns are well-manicured, but everything else needs a weeklong soak in Clorox.
 Rooms are infested with ants, the bathrooms are filthy, and the beach is full of litter.